 The meaning of civilized discourse, as contemplated by the Founding Fathers, disappeared from view.
 Public argumentation wasn't about persuasion, for heaven's sake.
 It was about the making of personal statements in any manner one might contrive.
 What that came down to, of course, was the idea (if you could call it an idea and not an unseemly itch) of coercing agreement through intimidation and embarrassment.

 Persuasion, you see, took so long!
 Minds needed changing, in the interest of Progress.
 Don't spend valuable time on minds.
 Spend it on others' fears and emotions.
 Raise hell!
 Scare, shock, scandalize, outrage!

 So what if the founders hadn't contemplated intimidation as an instrument for the cultivation of virtue?
 Bunch of guys in powdered wigs — what did they know?
 As for you, sublimely alive, sublimely right as to instincts and purposes, why shouldn't the courts let you show those old fuddies what was what?
 Those sorts of fuddies fail to see civic purpose in a porno show, and they fear lawsuits and court costs and embarrassment — precisely as contemplated by the engineers of the cultural revolution intended from the start to get moralists out of the way.

 Enter Donald John Trump, metaphorical middle finger extended.

-William Murchison, author and commentator, writes from Dallas.
+William Murchison's latest book is "The Cost of Liberty: The Life of John Dickinson."
 To find out more about William Murchison, and to see features by other Creators Syndicate writers and cartoonists, visit the Creators Syndicate website at www.Creators.com.